 Finally, the dimensionless statistical moments of $\vartheta_r$ are easily calculated considering that $\xi$, $\eta$ and $\zeta$ are independent gaussian variables \bea \right) \psi^k \langle \xi^{n-k} \rangle \langle (\eta^2 - \zeta^2 )^k \rangle \end{array} \eea

-It is worth to remark that, for non-isotropic turbulence or in more complex cases with boundary conditions, the stochastic variables $\xi_k$ could not satisfy the Lindeberg condition, thus $\vartheta$ will be not distributed following a Gaussian PDF, and Eq. (\ref{Tfluc4}) changes its analytical form and can incorporate more intermittent terms (\cite{Lehmann99}) which give the deviation with respect to the isotropic turbulence.
+It is worth remarking that, for non--isotropic turbulence or in more complex cases with boundary conditions, the stochastic variables $\xi_k$ could not satisfy the Lindeberg condition, thus $\vartheta$ will be not distributed following a Gaussian PDF, and Eq. (\ref{Tfluc4}) changes its analytical form and can incorporate more intermittent terms (\cite{Lehmann99}) which give the deviation with respect to the isotropic turbulence.
 Hence, the absolute statistical moments of $\vartheta_r$ will be greater than those calculated with Eq.(\ref{Tm1}), indicating that, in a more complex situation than the isotropic turbulence, the intermittency of $\vartheta_r$ can be significantly stronger.